Victory at Home: 1941-1945

 March 1 - August 18, 2024

 Spurred by the attack on Pearl Harbor in 1941, the United States entered the Second World War.
 President Roosevelt urged every citizen to answer the call to fight, whether overseas or at home.
-The exhibition, Victory at Home: 1941-1945, explores the national effort to support the military during the war.
+The exhibition, Victory at Home: 1941-1945, will explore the national effort to support the military during the war.
 This resilient and steadfast generation of civilians helped lead the Allies to victory through united efforts such as rationing, women in the workforce, increased war production, purchasing war bonds, and so much more.
 These efforts taught Americans how to economize, to alleviate the domestic hardships and mental fatigue a nation at war often experiences.
-The exhibition includes compelling artifacts, photographs, and interactive audio-video stations with hands-on experiences to demonstrate the significant contribution Chicagoland residents, including Elmhurst, had on the home front effort.
+The exhibition will include compelling artifacts, photographs, and interactive audio-video stations with hands-on experiences to demonstrate the significant contribution Chicagoland residents, including those in Elmhurst, had on the home front effort.

 Chicagoland Movie Palaces: A Century of Follies & Film

 In honor of York Theatres' 100 years in business, the Elmhurst History Museum proudly announces their Fall 2024 exhibition, "Chicagoland Movie Palaces: A Century of Follies & Film."
 This exhibit will delve into the early days of vaudeville and the golden age of motion picture theatres through historical photographs, performance and film artifacts, historical publications and advertisements, and archival films.
 The exhibit will also explore how the shared experience of going to the movie theater has changed through advances in movie magic, diverse storytelling, and the rise of streaming platforms.
 The exhibit will highlight the importance of York Theatre's centennial celebration with a special section on the famous performances and films that have made a splash on the iconic marquee in Elmhurst since 1924.